-2017 FHHS prizes (see below for a description of the awards)
+2024 FHHS prizes and submission deadlines (see below for a description of the awards)

 FHHS/JHBS John C. Burnham Early Career Award (awarded annually)

 The Forum for History of Human Science (FHHS) and the Journal of the History of the Behavioral Science (JHBS) encourage researchers in their early careers to submit unpublished manuscripts for the annual John C. Burnham Early Career Award, named in honor of this prominent historian of the human sciences and past-editor of JHBS.
-The publisher provides the author of the paper an honorarium of US $500. (see details below).
+The publisher provides the author of the paper an honorarium of US $500 at the time the manuscript is accepted for publication by JHBS. (see details below).

 The winning submission will be announced at the annual History of Science Society meeting.
 (If there are no submissions of suitable quality in any given year, no award will be given for that year.)
 The winning article can then be submitted to JHBS with FHHS endorsement and will undergo the regular review process.
 When the article is accepted for publication, the publisher of JHBS will announce the award and issue a US $500 honorarium.
 Although it is technically possible that someone might win the Burnham Early Career Award and not receive the honorarium, FHHS and JHBS do not expect this to happen under normal circumstances.

 2023 Burnham Early Career Award Prize: David Robertson, “Tinkering Toward Reliability: The WHO and the Standardization of Psychiatric Diagnosis”